The enclosure of the device must be sufficiently strong to retain its integrity under conditions of normal wear and tear.

 To test this it is subjected to various tests:

-An inward force of 45N over an area of 625 mm2.
+An inward force of 250N for 5 seconds over an area of a circular plane with a 30mm diameter.

 Hand held part are submitted to a drop test from a height of 1m.